chalasr/portfolio/README.md

-Portfolio app - made with Symfony 2.3
+Portfolio App - Made with Symfony 2.3
 ================

 This application was created by Robin CHALAS - FullStack Web Developer -  http://www.chalasdev.fr/